Coordination Model

 Example: scrum status labels

-In the scrum profile, roles include po, arch, dev, and qe.
-A label like status/arch:design means the architect is responsible for producing a design.
-When finished, the architect transitions the label to the next role (e.g., status/po:design-review).
+In the scrum profile, role slugs include eng, cos, snt, and human.
+A label like status/eng:arch:design means the engineer (wearing the architect persona) is responsible for producing a design.
+When finished, the engineer transitions the label to the next status (e.g., status/human:po:design-review).

 See Process Conventions for the full scrum label scheme.